horovod/horovod/docs/conda.rst

 Installing the NVIDIA CUDA Toolkit
 ----------------------------------

-First thing you need to do is to install `NVIDIA CUDA Toolkit 10.1`_ (`documentation`_) which is supported by all three deep learning frameworks that are currently supported by Horovod.
+Install `NVIDIA CUDA Toolkit 10.1`_ (`documentation`_) which is the most recent version of NVIDIA CUDA Toolkit supported by all three deep learning frameworks that are currently supported by Horovod.

 Why not just use the ``cudatoolkit`` package?
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^